ME (AT A GLANCE)

 WHAT I'M UP TO

-Chambers' first feature-length documentary, Mama Gloria, is virtually premiering at the Chicago International Film Festival and is available to stream from October 14-October 25.
+Chambers' first feature-length documentary, Mama Gloria, virtually premiered at the Chicago International Film Festival and screened from October 14-25.
 Mama Gloria centers on the life of black trans elder Gloria Allen, and Chambers collaborated with critically acclaimed director Luchina Fisher to bring the score to life.
-Streaming tickets are available at the film's page on the CIFF website.
-After its tenure at CIFF, Mama Gloria will be streaming at the 2020 Cineodyssey Film Festival from November 5-7, and the 2020 Teaneck International Film Festival on November 21.
+After its tenure at CIFF, Mama Gloria screened at the virtual 2020 CineOdyssey Film Festival and received the honor of winning Best Film!
+Mama Gloria is now screening through the Human Rights Campaign and will be available through the 2020 Teaneck International Film Festival on November 21.

 In addition to composing, Chambers has relaunched her baking business, Sweets by Jocelyn.
 The small bakery was originally founded in Austin, Texas in 2006, when Chambers was just 9-years old.
 Almost 15 years later, it is making its Los Angeles debut with cakes and pies homemade with love.
 You can view and order from Sweets by Jocelyn here.

 MUSIC (AT A GLANCE)